westandskif/rate-mirrors/README.md

    See _rate-mirrors arch_ example above for more info.

+5. `rate-mirrors cachyos` -- fetches CachyOS mirrors and tests them

+   See _rate-mirrors arch_ example above for more info.

-5. `rate-mirrors stdin` -- takes mirrors from stdin
+6. `rate-mirrors stdin` -- takes mirrors from stdin

    Each string should comply with one of two supported formats: